 It happens to all of us at some point.
 The people we care about go through a crisis–serious sickness or an extended stay in the hospital–and we want to do something to help.
 Taking a Plant-Based Meal is a wonderful act of love and can be a catalyst for healing as well.

 There is even a free meal scheduling service called Take Them a Meal that provides a wonderful platform for friends and family members to coordinate meals to help people during their time of need.
-I am so excited that TTAM has asked me to share some recipes for those that would like to provide healthy plant-based options.
+I am so excited that TTAM has asked me to share some recipes for those who would like to provide healthy plant-based options.
 12 of my favorites are listed below.

 Providing Healthy Food Can Be a Catalyst for Healing

 From personal experience, as someone who has suffered from multiple chronic medical issues, I can testify to the healing power of food.
 For over a decade, I dealt with painful and swollen joints, high blood pressure and cholesterol, sleeping issues, obesity, and a host of other medical conditions.

 Only by changing the foods I ate, was my body able to heal and allow me to become healthy and medication-free after years of taking prescriptions and declining health.
 My health journey has led to many changes in my life, as you will see from reading my story.

 Food truly is medicine!

 As a Food for Life instructor with the Physicians Committee for Responsible Medicine, I get to see people regularly who are preventing and reversing diseases with a whole food plant-based diet.
 This includes myself and the students I teach in classes.
 Chronic medical issues like type 2 diabetes, heart disease, and even some autoimmune diseases are no longer controlling the lives of many former sufferers.

 What is a Whole Food Plant-Based Diet?